 Early Childhood Education and Care qualifications at this level prepare you for work in a number of settings, including long day care centres, outside-school-hours care, vacation care programs, and family daycare.

 Pathways to further study

-This course is delivered on campus.
-Study includes hands-on training in real child care situations and centres.
-The study program includes a variety of learning processes to encourage and improve learning.
+This course is made up of blended delivery.
+It includes a balance of face-to-face classes on campus, some facilitated online study with a teacher and some self-paced online study.
+The study includes hands-on training in real Education and Care situations and centres.
+The study program includes various learning processes to encourage and improve learning.